Preparing to help others with Avila’s graduate counseling psychology Master’s degree

 Earn your mental health counseling licensure on your terms with Avila’s Counseling Psychology Master of Science degree (MSCP).
-You’ll graduate with an understanding of people and situations you’ll encounter professionally while fulfilling the requirements for licensure as a Licensed Professional Counselor (LPC) in both Missouri and Kansas, and state requirements for licensure as a Licensed Masters-Level Psychologist (LMLP).
+You’ll graduate with an understanding of people and situations you’ll encounter professionally while fulfilling the requirements for licensure as a Licensed Professional Counselor (LPC) in both Missouri and Kansas.

-The Avila University Department of Psychology is committed to the scientist-practitioner model to train counselors and master-level psychologists to deliver mental health services in various settings—private practice, mental health clinics, counseling centers, and human service agencies.
+The Avila University Department of Psychology is committed to the scientist-practitioner model to train licensed professional counselors to deliver mental health services in various settings—private practice, mental health clinics, counseling centers, and human service agencies.
 Whatever field you’d like to practice, we have the expertise to help you meet your goals.

 Child & Adolescent Concentration — Focusing on the intricacies of working with younger populations, this concentration facilitates learning through immersive family and childhood experiences.
 Students will have opportunities to select a site for an internship or research experience specializing in counseling children.